snap-research/Panda-70M/captioning/README.md

     </tr>
 </table>

-<sup>**We will remove the video samples from our dataset / Github / project webpage as long as you need it.
+<sup>**We will remove the video samples from our dataset / Github / project webpage / technical presentation as long as you need it.
 Please contact tsaishienchen at gmail dot com for the request.</sup>

 - **[Note]** You might get different outputs due to the randomness of LLM's generation.